Jamaica aiming for 40 per cent land mass protection by 2030

 “Jamaica has hit 25 per cent and I am committing to you that Jamaica will protect 30 per cent of its landmass by 2025.
 So, Jamaica will be well ahead of the international targets and will, indeed, exceed those targets getting to about 40 per cent by 2030, and that is something we are proud of,” he said.

-Senator Samuda was addressing the Tourism Awareness Week 2023 Tree Planting Exercise today at Excelsior High School in Kingston.
+Senator Samuda was addressing the Tourism Awareness Week 2023 Tree Planting Exercise on September 25 at Excelsior High School in Kingston.

 Originally, the country committed to halt environment degradation through the protection of 30 per cent of landmass and coastal marine ecosystems by 2030 in keeping with obligations under the United Nations Decade on Ecosystem Restoration, as well as the Kunming-Montreal Global Biodiversity Framework under the Convention on Biological Diversity (CBD).